Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices: Results

 \subsubsection{Fit and extrapolation to larger slab thicknesses}

 We fit the model to our DFT calculations for \ce{(BaTiO3)_n(SmNiO3)4} ($n = 5, 10, 30$) to extract the physics of the following three parameters: the band gap of \ce{BaTiO3}, the dielectric constant $\epsilon_r$ of \ce{BaTiO3}, and the effective metallic screening length $\lambda_\text{fit}$.
 The band gap linearly determines the energy cost of screening by electron-hole excitations (Eq. \ref{eq:energy_scr}) and the energy of the depolarizing field is proportional to the ratio $\lambda_\text{fit}^2/\epsilon_r$ (Eq. \ref{eq:integrated_depol_field}).
 We find good agreement for the shape of the energy profiles between DFT and the model for $\lambda_\text{fit}^2/\epsilon_r = \SI{1e-19}{m^2}$ at the experimental band gap of \SI{3.2}{eV} \cite{wemple_polarization_1970, NOWOTNY1994225} (Fig. \ref{fig:opt_params_elstat}).

-We discuss the physical meaning and validity of these values later.
+Note that the experimental band gap of \SI{3.2}{eV} provides a better model fit to our DFT-calculated energy versus polarization for the superlattices than the DFT band gap of \SI{1.8}{eV}, indicating a reduced need for electron-hole screening in the DFT calculations.
+Here, we treat $\lambda_\text{fit}/\epsilon_r$ merely as a parameter, and we discuss its physical meaning as well as different ways to extract the effective metallic screening length from the DFT calculations in the appendix.

 Next, we use the model with the fitted parameters to calculate the evolution of the energy and polarization of the happy and unhappy phases for larger slab thicknesses, and show the calculated energy profiles in Fig. \ref{fig:wt_soft_mode} and the resulting polarizations in Fig. \ref{fig:p_vs_n_elstatic}.
-Fig. \ref{fig:wt_soft_mode} compares the energy profiles from DFT (a) with the results from the electrostatic models (b) for zero polar displacements in \ce{SmNiO3}.
-As imposed by the fit of $\lambda_\text{fit}^2/\epsilon_r$, a metastable minimum appears for the unhappy orientation between a slab thickness of 5 and 10 formula units.
+Fig. \ref{fig:wt_soft_mode} compares the energy profiles from DFT (a) with the results from the electrostatic model (b) for zero polar displacements in \ce{SmNiO3}.
+As imposed by the fit of $\lambda_\text{fit}^2/\epsilon_r$, a metastable minimum appears for the unhappy orientation between slab thicknesses of 5 and 10 formula units.
 Extending to thicker slabs in the electrostatic model, we see the two minima of the double well potential become closer in energy as thickness is increased until the energy differences between them are less than $\SI{15}{meV/\text{f.u.}}$ for 30 and negligibly small ($\sim \SI{1}{meV/\text{f.u.}}$ ) for 100 layers of \ce{BaTiO3}.
 This is a result of the expected reduced influence of the polar discontinuity as the slab thickness is increased.